Redgram/redgram-for-reddit/README.md

 ##Introduction:

-As a single developer, I am interested in showcasing the workflow I'm going through.
-This project uses the [Reddit API](http://www.reddit.com/dev/api) to fetch user data and display it in the end user.
-What makes it different from other clients in the market is its focus on media images, including animated ones (GIFs), and the methods used to download the data shall be efficient and reliable.
+As an individual developer, I am interested in showcasing the workflow I'm going through.
+This project uses the [Reddit API](http://www.reddit.com/dev/api) to fetch user data and display it to the end user.
+What makes it different from other clients in the market is its focus on media images, including animated ones (GIFs), and the methods used to download the data which are efficient and reliable.
 Most clients display thumbnails to the end user or low quality images until the user decides to view the full version.

 This app will focus on rendering the best quality image possible in large views instead of downloading the full version of it in